Does Consciousness Depend on the Brain?

 US - UK - CA

 We are very pleased to welcome as December 2010 Author of the Month researcher and author Chris Carter.
 His new book Science and the Near Death Experience explains why near-death experiences (NDEs) offer evidence of an afterlife and discredits the psychological and physiological explanations for them.

 Chris Carter received his undergraduate and master’s degrees from the University of Oxford.
-The author of Parapsychology and the Skeptics, Carter is originally from Canada and currently lives in Venezuela.
+The author of Science and Psychic Phenomena: the Fall of the House of Skeptics, Carter is originally from Canada and currently teaches internationally.

 In this materialistic age, dualists are often accused of smuggling outmoded religious beliefs back into science, of introducing superfluous spiritual forces into biology, and of venerating an invisible "ghost in the machine."
 However, our utter ignorance concerning the real origins of human consciousness marks such criticism more a matter of taste than of logical thinking.
 At this stage of mind science, dualism is not irrational, merely somewhat unfashionable. - Physicist Nick Herbert, Elemental Mind.

 In March 1987 Dawn Gillott was admitted to Northampton General Hospital, seriously ill with pneumonia.
 After being placed in intensive care, the physicians decided to perform a tracheotomy because she could not breathe.

 The next thing I was above myself near the ceiling looking down.
 One of the nurses was saying in what seemed a frantic voice, ‘Breathe, Dawn, breathe.’
 A doctor was pressing my chest, drips were being disconnected, everyone was rushing round.
 I couldn’t understand the panic, I wasn’t in pain.
 Then they pushed my body out of the room to the theatre.
 I followed my body out of the ITU and then left on what I can only describe as a journey of a lifetime.